Enhancing deep neural networks with morphological information: Evaluation

-In the third ablation study, we replace the embeddings obtained from the multilingual uncased BERT model with those obtained from more specific multilingual BERT models and monolingual BERT models.
-In experiments involving multilingual BERT models, we use Croatian/Slovene/English CroSloEngual BERT and Finnish/Estonian/English FinEst BERT~\citep{ulcar2020finest}.
-In experiments with monolingual BERT models, we use English bert-base-uncased~\citep{devlin2019-bert}, Finnish bert-base-finnish-cased-v1~\citep{virtanen2019multilingual}, and Russian RuBert~\citep{kuratov2019-rubert}.
-We only perform the experiments for a subset of studied languages for which we were able to find more specific BERT models.
-The aim is to check if the additional morphological features improve the performance of more language-specific BERT models.
-These are trained on a lower number of languages, and larger amounts of texts in the involved languages compared to the original multilingual BERT model \cite{devlin2019-bert}.
+In the third additional experiment, we revert to using the ground truth morphological annotations but replace the embeddings obtained from the multilingual uncased BERT model with those obtained from more specific multilingual BERT models and monolingual BERT models.
+In experiments involving multilingual BERT models, we test the Croatian/Slovene/English CroSloEngual BERT, Finnish/Estonian/English FinEst BERT \citep{ulcar2020finest}, and Bulgarian/Czech/Polish/Russian Slavic BERT \citep{arkhipov-2019-slavicbert}.
+In experiments with monolingual BERT models, we use the Arabic bert-base-arabic \citep{safaya-2020-arabertbase}, English bert-base-cased \citep{devlin2019-bert}, Estonian ESTBert \citep{tanvir-2021-estbert}, Finnish FinBERT \citep{virtanen2019multilingual}, Hebrew AlephBERT \citep{seker-2021-alephbert}, Hungarian huBERT \citep{Nemeskey-2021a-hubert}, Korean bert-kor-base, Persian ParsBERT \citep{farahani-2020-parsbert}, Russian RuBert \citep{kuratov2019-rubert}, Swedish bert-base-swedish-cased, Turkish BERTurk, and Chinese bert-base-chinese models.

+We only performed the experiments for a subset of studied languages for which we were able to find more specific BERT models.
+The aim is to check if the additional morphological features improve the performance of less general, i.e. more language-specific BERT models.
+These are trained on a lower number of languages, and larger amounts of texts in the included languages, compared to the original multilingual BERT model \citep{devlin2019-bert} that was trained on 104 languages simultaneously.
 Due to this language-specific training, we expect these BERT models to capture the nuances of the languages better, thus possibly benefiting less from the additional morphological features.
-The results are shown in Table \ref{tab:dp-more-specific-bert-1} for trilingual BERT models and in Table \ref{tab:dp-more-specific-bert-2} for monolingual BERT models.